-Technically Jeep calls them “Freedom Tops” but I’d wager most people think of them as T-Tops from the style that was popular in the 80s and early 90s.
-These freedom tops are your best option to open up the cabin and feel a little more convertible style of driving.
+Technically Jeep calls them “Freedom Tops” but I’d wager most people think of them as T-Tops from the style that was popular in the eighties and early nineties.
+These freedom tops are your best option to open the cabin and feel a little more convertible style of driving.
 Driving with the freedom tops is how you Jeep Hawaii!

 Once the hand screws have been removed, you need to unlock the clips.
 There will be one on passenger back, one in the center and one in drivers side rear.

 Finally, once you unclip the rear brackets, fold down the sun visors and then lift the black brackets back to release.
 There will be a lock like this on both drivers side and passengers side.